 That creates a lack of willingness in them to rise above temptation due to the hopelessness state they usually find themselves in because they know at some point they might have to resort to going back to that sinful behavior.
 That alone creates a major pathway for the enemy to make further inroads into their lives.

 They’ve become unable to make a decisive decision that comes from the very core of their being to confront that sin because subconsciously they don’t want to let it go.

 That lack of willingness people have to trust God all the way is fueled by the desire of trying to release the pressure being built upon the flesh when experiencing the process of temptation.
-But the problem is that their action will enslave them much further into spiritual bondage.
+But the problem is that their action will do nothing more than enslave them much further into spiritual bondage.

 There’s always something deep within trying to steer their heart away from God.
 There’s a spirit of rebellion raging within the very core of their being that doesn’t want them to submit themselves to God.
 That sort of overpowers their desire to resist temptation.
 As a result, they’ve become powerless.
-Their free will has become hijacked by the enemy.
+In addition, their free will has become hijacked by the enemy.

 Beloved, there’s something quite powerful going on behind habitual sin in the way that it enslaves people.

 Having said that, what that bond does is unleashing in people an intense desire to keep on going back repeatedly, regardless of how many times or how long they may have tried to refrain themselves from such sin.
 It’s the very thing that makes sinful habits so enticing and appealing.
 That bond is also the evil force driving and holding people captive in sin.